CandyDeck/ept_project_leader/README.md

+# Description
+This serie of scripts has been written to help the administration to handle repetitive tasks.
+The main objective was to get, for each project leader at EPT, NTNU, a private folder containing information such as :
+- A list of employees
+- A list of projects
+- Budget for all projects (internally and externally founded)

-## Download the list of Project from unit4
+## 1. Download the list of Project from unit4

 The user of the script should be aware that his username and password should replace the *** :